 What is it?

-This adapter lets you use a Nintendo 64 controller to play Wii Virtual Console rereleases of Nintendo 64 games, with a Nintendo 64 controller, GameCube controller, or Wii Classic Controller.
+This adapter lets you play Wii Virtual Console rereleases of Nintendo 64 games, with a Nintendo 64 controller, GameCube controller, or Wii Classic Controller.

-Unlike other Nintendo 64 to GameCube adapters, this is the first and only adapter which features accurate analogue stick correction for every Wii Virtual Console release.
+Unlike other adapters, this is the first and only adapter which features accurate analogue stick correction for every Wii Virtual Console release.
 This makes playing feel exactly like playing on the N64!

-Easy to use - Just select the correct mapping for your game and play!
+Easy to use - Just pick your game from the settings menu and play!

 Reverses the Wii VC stick mapping for every possible N64 value!
 This makes all supported games feel exactly like the original